 - We changed our custom Medium URL for a standard one

 - Once we got the new URL, we set up canonicals pointing to our new blog

 And that was that.
 Our new blog is up and running, and our Medium publication will be used as a distribution channel - in the end, those who do like reading on Medium will be able to read our stuff there too.

-Final thoughts: The benefits of moving your blog from Medium to WordPress
+Conclusion: The benefits of moving your blog from Medium to WordPress

 Every platform has its pros and cons - neither WordPress nor Medium are perfect.
 But the latter, for all the cool things it offers, has a good number of disadvantages as well.
-With our new blog, we are now able to control SEO variables like:

 - Search result titles